kvarak/dnd/docs/_Rules/skills.md

     <br/><br/>
     An additional skill associated with pathfinding is the ability to identify a place — presuming it exists — where rest can be obtained in the wilderness.
 This will be a place with soft, dry ground, a minimum of dangerous wildlife, reasonably fresh water and retreat from harsh winds or exposure.
     <details>
-      <summary>Pathfinding II (trait)</summary>
+      <summary>Pathfinding II (<b>trait</b>)</summary>
-      Enables a character to help protect others from the environment, giving Expertise on checks against getting caught in or taking damage from natural features, such as sinkholes, slippery places, quicksand, natural pits, natural spikes and potential falls.
+      Enables a character to help protect others from the environment, giving <b>Expertise</b> on checks against getting caught in or taking damage from natural features, such as sinkholes, slippery places, quicksand, natural pits, natural spikes and potential falls.
 In effect, character with this skill indicates the best possible route for others of less skill to follow, reducing the chance they will get themselves into trouble.
 A character with this ability is able to 'look after' one person per level — but note that the character himself must also be counted against the number to be protected if he wishes the benefit of the modifier.
 Otherwise, he will suffer from having paid too much attention to others.
     </details>
   </details>